 If you have questions about this program, contact your regional office.

-- ordinarily resident on-reserve or Status Indians in the Yukon
+- be ordinarily resident on-reserve or Status Indians in Yukon

-- eligible for basic or special financial assistance
+- be eligible for basic or special financial assistance

-- can demonstrate they have no other source of funding to meet their basic needs
+- show that you have no other source of funding to meet your basic needs

 - financial need